Stratadox/HydrationMapping/README.md

 ### Scalar Mapping

-Built-in scalar types can be mapped using the `*Value` classes.
+Scalar typed properties can be mapped using the `*Value` classes.
 These mappings validate the input before producing a value.

 For instance, the `IntegerValue` mapping checks that: